Intergovernmental relations in the Canadian context

 The Canadian Intergovernmental Conference Secretariat (CICS)

-The majority, but not all, of the high-level intergovernmental conferences are served by the Canadian Intergovernmental Conference Secretariat (CICS).
+Most intergovernmental meetings are served by the Canadian Intergovernmental Conference Secretariat (CICS).
 It provides the logistical support for organizing conferences, distributing documents and press releases.
 It does not have a policy advisory role.

 CICS was created in 1973 by the First Ministers.
-Governments recognized, at that time, a need for a mechanism, for conferences of First Ministers and a growing number of intergovernmental meetings on a continuing basis.
+Governments recognized, at that time, a need for a mechanism to support conferences of First Ministers and a growing number of intergovernmental meetings on a continuing basis.
 It is an agency of the federal and provincial governments and is supported by these two orders of government.
 Its staff is also selected from both federal and provincial governments.

 CICS reports to Parliament through the Minister of Intergovernmental Affairs.